mrdotx/pinentry-dmenu/pinentry-dmenu.1.md

 # OPTIONS

 **monitor** = *-1*
 : pinentry-dmenu is displayed on the monitor number supplied.
 Monitor numbers are starting from 0.
+Value -1 for focused monitor.

 **center_width** = *1024*
 : Defines the width for the 'center' menu.
+Value -1 for full width.

 **embedded** = *false*
 : Embed into window.